sdev75/ide.vim/README.md

 ## Layouts, bars and widgets

 This vim script is structured using layouts, bars (or sidebars) and widgets.
-Layouts provide you with a virtual interface which you can switch to when using tabs.
+Layouts provide you with a virtual interface that you can switch to when using tabs.
 A layout is generally indexed using the tab number using the result of the `tabpagenr()` function.
-However, this the script allows to create arbitrary virtual layouts.
+However, this script allows you to create arbitrary virtual layouts.

 ### Bars or sidebars
-Every layout has 4 sidebars (left, bottom, top, right).
+A layout has 4 sidebars sorted by position (left, bottom, top, right).

 ### Widgets
 Every bar might have one ore more widgets.
-Widgets are shared globally but constructed individually for every layout's sidebar.
-Giving full flexibility.
+Widgets are shared globally but constructed individually for every layout's sidebar, giving full flexibility.
 An example showing this functionality can be found in the `widget` folder.

 ## Basic usage